TeamATvsJava/.github/profile/README.md

-This is the place where all the coding happens, Java never stood a chance
+Java never stood a chance

-Dont try to contact us, we are busy :)
+Dont try to contact us, we have better things to do :)